Anxiety Management Group

 In-Residence Anxiety Treatment

 If you or someone you love is suffering from these symptoms, it’s time to start looking for an anxiety treatment center where the patient lives in-residence.
 It can be challenging to commit to an immersive program for anxiety treatment (many people think that in-residence treatment is only for alcoholism and other addictions), but taking the time to focus entirely on your anxiety with the help of mental health professionals can make a huge difference very quickly.

 It is common to also suffer from depression when anxiety is present, which is why there are many joint treatment facilities for anxiety and depression.
 Treating either one of these disorders can improve the other, but the best results come from treating them both at the same time.
 A professional counselor can help you learn strategies to cope with both disorders, and inpatient treatment for anxiety and depression is often the fastest way to overcome them.

 Our San Diego Anxiety Treatment Program

 At Solara Mental Health, we offer the professional assistance that you need.

 To supplement individual psychotherapy sessions and other individualized therapeutic modalities, our San Diego psychiatric facility offers an anxiety management therapy group.
 Our mental health center is a safe, supportive environment, led by one of our expert clinicians.
-Our anxiety treatment program is designed to help clients with anxiety gain greater insight into their thought processes, underlying beliefs, symptoms, and triggers.
+Our anxiety treatment program is designed to help veterans with anxiety gain greater insight into their thought processes, underlying beliefs, symptoms, and triggers.
 The group facilitator will guide discussions.
-However, this is primarily a space for clients to come together as peers, learning from one another’s experiences and moving forward on the path to recovery.
+However, this is primarily a space for veterans to come together as peers, learning from one another’s experiences and moving forward on the path to recovery.

 One of the most significant benefits of inpatient anxiety treatment centers is that you get to spend time with peers who also suffer from anxiety.
 You can learn from each other’s strategies for managing anxiety and support one another during difficult times.